marcosstevens2012/marcosstevens2012/README.md

 - ✔️Leadership

-I am in constant learning in free time in a self-taught way.
-I perform very well in any technological environment and also enjoy financial education, project management and innovation.
-I always question myself and try to be original.
+I am always learning, and I'm constantly seeking opportunities to expand my knowledge and skillset through self-education.
+I thrive in any technological environment and enjoy financial education, project management, and innovation.
+I'm committed to questioning everything and always striving to be original.